Electronic Press Kit

 Sean Hully is multi-instrumentalist with a diverse background of performance, recording, and education.
 Music has been his entire life's work.

-Perfecting his craft with over three decades of passionate engagement with a variety of musical genres, Sean has performed with Carnival Cruise Lines and numerous tribute bands across North America.
+Highlights include performing with Carnival Cruise Lines and numerous tribute bands across North America.
 He has also performed with many cover bands of different genres and could be found in pit orchestras supporting musical theatre.
 He has led his own bands too, including The Sean Hully Jazz Group.
 An accomplished songwriter and composer, he has three degrees in music studies and has written a variety of original music.

 Sean's album "Interaction" was released in 2002 and uses common rock instrumentation.
 Since 2015, Sean has developed a unique style with the discreet use of a loop pedal to incorporate flute, saxophone, percussive effects, and guitar leads.
 The nylon string guitar has become the bedrock of his style because it blends nicely with the folk, pop, classical, and jazz traditions.

 Sean Hully was called to music at a young age, and has journeyed through the realms of choral music, rock and roll, folk, classical, R&B, Latin and jazz.
 He is seeks to fuse all of his skills into one form, and now incorporates guitar and woodwinds into a solo show with the help of looping technology.

 In 2007, Sean received a Master’s Degree in composition.
 His thesis was essentially his second album that was scored and recorded, but never released.
 This “album” was the seed of the transition to his current musical approach.

 In 2009, Sean returned to his native Peterborough and opened Bird House Music to give music lessons on guitar and woodwind instruments.
 During that time, he founded the Sean Hully Jazz Group, which was a rehearsal band.
 The SHJD rehearsed each week, played a show at The Garnet once a month, and recorded a short EP.